 Skill: Representing and Solving Fair-Share Problems

-In the primary grades, students have the opportunity to explore fractions by partitioning sets of objects (for example, if 3 friends want to share 18 apples equally, each will receive 6 apples) and by examining whole parts separated into equivalent parts (for example, a rectangle separated into fourths).
+In the primary grades, students have the opportunity to explore fractions by partitioning sets of objects (for example, if 3 friends want to share 18 apples equally, each will receive 6 apples) and by examining whole parts separated into equal parts (for example, a rectangle separated into fourths).
 Partitioning can then serve as a springboard for the study of fractions in the junior grades.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 28.

 Exploration of Fractions

-• Naming fractions represented by models: When they name the fraction associated with a situation, students make a connection between the fraction, the representation used, and the situation, which solidifies their sense of the fraction.
-This step is therefore important.
-For example, given a problem in which four friends must share twelve (12) crackers, students are asked to explicitly name the fraction that determines each friend's share of one-quarter (1/4) of the total crackers.
+• Naming Fractions Represented by Models: When they name the fraction associated with a situation, students make a connection between the fraction, the representation used, and the situation, which solidifies their sense of the fraction.
+This step is important.
+For example, given a problem in which four friends must share twelve (12) crackers, students are asked to explicitly name the fraction that determines each friend's share of one fourth \(\frac{1}{4}\) of the total crackers.

 Knowledge: Mixed Numbers

 Learning about fractions usually begins with the use of proper fractions, that is, fractions less than 1.
-In Grade 2, students encounter fractions that represent quantities greater than 1 (for example, counting pieces of pie cut into fourths, there are 11 fourths left).
+Beginning in Grade 2, students encounter fractions that represent quantities greater than 1 (for example, counting pieces of pie cut into fourths, there are 11 fourths left).
 Such situations lead students to mixed numbers (for example, \(2\frac{3}{4}\)).

 Example

-If there is 2 and three fourths of pies, the 2 pies can be cut into fourths, making 8 fourths.
+If there are 2 and three fourths pies, the 2 whole pies can be cut or decomposed into fourths, resulting in 8 fourths.
 Adding the other 3 fourths make a total of 11 fourths, or \(\frac{11}{4}\).

-Knowledge: Fraction
+Knowledge: Fractions

 Provide opportunities for students to discover that: